bnomei/kirby-mailjet/readme.md

 - add attachements to emails
 - add and remove Contacts from Contactslists
 - test and publish Newsletters
+- publish Newsletters on a Schedule
+- choose Mailjet Sender Adress
 - Panel Fields to access Contactslists and Segments
 - Panel Buttons to send tests and publish (Kirby Opener required)
 - example how to create responsive HTML emails